JamieOrozco/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4: Study Design

-An analysis should be ran about the horsepower the new model has.
-We can creat a NULL hypothesis that the prototype it is not different from the competition and the alternative would be that it is.
+An analysis should be run about the horsepower the new model has.
+We can create a NULL hypothesis that the prototype it is not different from the competition and the alternative would be that it is.
 We need to collect from different types of competitor vehicles and then run a t-test..
 Our t-test would compare the population of all types of competitor horsepower.